nsbno/terraform-aws-trafficcontrol/README.md

 * An SSM parameter with name `{rds_instance_id}-rds-master-password` containing the master password of the RDS instance.

 ## sns-topic
-Creates a topic and gives the external subscribers permission to create topic subscriptions to this topic
+Creates a topic and gives the external subscribers permission to create topic subscriptions to this topic.
+Can also be configured to log all published messages to s3 via kinesis firehose.

+## sns-to-s3-firehose
+Module that creates a kinesis firehose delivery stream, and sets up a sns role for sns so it can be used to publish all messages to this stream which then saves all messages to s3 and makes them ready for querying in Athena using a glue crawler and table.
+Crawler is set ut to run every 3 hours, and s3 bucket used for storing published messages have a bucket retetion period of 30 days.

 ## sqs-queue
 Creates an sqs queue with support for enabling a dead letter queue.